V Gymnasium: History

 The secondary school was initially founded in 1938 as a single-sex general gymnasium.
 Locally, it known as the Fifth Male Gymnasium of Zagreb.
 In its first year of existence, there were 762 students enrolled, with 45 students per class.

-In 1946, a year after Croatia's entrance into Yugoslavia, its name was changed to the Fifth Gymnasium of Bogdan Ogrizović. was a prominent physicist in Zagreb who was best known as a high school teacher of physics and mathematics.
+In 1946, a year after Croatia's entrance into Yugoslavia, its name was changed to the Fifth Gymnasium of Bogdan Ogrizović.
+Bogdan Ogrizović was a prominent physicist in Zagreb who was best known as a high school teacher of physics and mathematics.
 He died during WWII.

 In the period of Croatia's scrapping of the single-sex model and the creation co-educational institutions, the school merged in 1960 with the Seventh Woman's Gymnasium.

 After this, it transformed into a high school primarily specialising in a program of mathematics and scientific subjects.

 In 1977, after a reform on education and gymnasiums, the school changed its name to the Pedagogical Education Centre.
 However, it still retained its emphasis and reputation for natural sciences and mathematics.

 After the collapse of Yugoslavia, it has again been known as the Fifth Gymnasium.

+Alumni

+After the school year 2023/24, 155 graduates of this gymnasium enrolled at an institution of higher learning in Croatia, or 90.64% of students who took up the nationwide Matura exams.
+The most common destinations for these students were the University of Zagreb faculties of electrical engineering and computing, medicine, science, mechanical engineering and naval architecture, and humanities and social sciences.